KSP-KOS/KOS/doc/source/structures/misc/gui.rst

 .. note::

-    The value of attr:`PRESSED` resets to False as soon as the value is accessed.
+    The value of :attr:`PRESSED` resets to False as soon as the value is accessed.

 .. structure:: TextField